joangrigorov/uva-re-2016/Week-4/assignments.md

 # Part 2

-## You also make your work of the first four weeks of the course presentable, your contribution could be in the following sections: only describe that will make clear your contributions and what you've learned.
-No need to answer all questions:
-TODO

 ### What did you learn about the domain?
 We learnt that there is a set of core features within the existing DLO (blackboard) that users focus their needs on.
 Generally speaking, the most important aspects for the students are the homework assignments, announcements, course learning materials and grading.